Trumpet Concerto in Eb major Hob.VIIe:1 (2)

-- Born in Salford, Russell's mum would play him Tchaikovsky, Chopin and Schubert, and his grandfather was a concert-level pianist.
+Born in Salford on November 24th, 1966, Russell's mum would play him Tchaikovsky, Chopin and Schubert, and his grandfather was a concert-level pianist.
 Aged seven, he learnt to play the piano, and started singing and playing guitar as a teenager.

-- Russell started work in a factory, which he did for £90 a week.
-Singing soon became his escape.
+Russell started work in a factory, which he did for £90 a week, and singing soon became his escape.
 Watson learnt Nessun Dorma phonetically and when he first sang it live, famously got a standing ovation.
-A few short years later, in May 1999 that standing ovation was at Old Trafford.
+A few short years later, in May 1999, that standing ovation was at Old Trafford.